braedeningersoll/haab_movies/source/addies_favorites.rst

 Welcome to my **favorites page**.

 There have been many movies out this past year but few have been good enough to see in my opinion.
-2017 did not come out with any films that are my new favorite.
+2017 did not come out with any worth while films in my opinion.
 My forever favorite film will be Dumb and Dumber.
 I prefer simple comedy.
 I like to just sit back and watch a film without feeling emotionally stressed.
 Dumb and Dumber is the perfect film to watch anytime of the day when you